 Audacity is a free, open-source audio editing software.
 Groups that are setting their lights to music may use any editing software to which they have access that they wish, but we recommend this as a powerful, free tool.
 Note that this tutorial is far from comprehensive and is geared toward getting your projects ready.
-For the curious and motivated, here are a number of useful tools.
+For the curious and motivated, the manual is here.

 The Audacity software has already been installed on the machines you will be using.
-To open it, go to the Start menu, and click on Audacity.
+To open it, go to the Applications Menu in the top left-hand corner of your screen.
+Click Run Program…, type audacity into the search box, and press Enter.
 When presented with any windows or options, go with the default selection until you reach the main window (pictured below).

 To get started editing, you must first import the audio file.
 Go to File > Import > Audio… and navigate to and select your track.
 If at all possible, use mp3 files to ensure compatibility with the software.
 Not all audio encodings are supported (e.g. WMA).
 When it is finished importing, you should see something like the image below.

 There are a few things you'll need to do in order to set your lights to music.
 The program that you write will allow you to time your lights precisely.
 This precision will prove useful when editing your tracks.
 Notice you may click anywhere along the waveform's length and hit the raised, green play button (pictured below) to start listening from that point through the end of the track.
-This is different from the other flat, green play button.
+This is different from the other flat, green play button visible in the program's toolbar.

 More useful for your purposes is the tool toward the bottom of the window (pictured below).
 This performs the same selective functions, but with greater precision.
 You may set a timestamp for the beginning of your selection and then either mark the radio button labeled End, signifying the end timestamp of your selection, or check the radio button labeled Length, and give it the length you want your selection to be, instead.
 Finally, Audio Position keeps a running timestamp of where you are in the track.